espanso/espanso/docs/src/ch03-01-windows.md

 scripts\build_windows_portable.ps1
 ```

-This will generate the executable in the `target/windows/portable` directory.
+This will generate the zip file in the `target/windows` directory.
 There are README instructions inside!.